 We see the value User Journey Map provides not only for this project but for the future of the company.
 We have gone from a complex, difficult and fragmented view to a holistic and transparent vision of the whole huge flow that's suited for the user needs.

-This stage allowed us to implement all of the ideas we created with ITTI Digital regarding their User Journey Map.
+This stage allowed us to ideate solutions based on the ideas we created with ITTI Digital regarding their User Journey Map.
 At this crucially important digital banking transformation stage, we turned our vision of an ideal user experience into the architecture and operation of the data-rich product.

 This solution is filled with tons of data, and it’s a challenge to structure and display it in an intuitive manner that’s insightful and easy to understand for the user.
 We believe that many financial services are actually in the data-displaying business because this is a job that users require them to do perfectly.